 Some of the major differences between Innate Immunity and Adaptive Immunity are summarized in the table below.

 |Definition||Innate immunity is the inborn resistance against infections that an individual possesses right from birth due to his genetic or constitutional markup.||Acquired immunity is the resistance to infecting foreign substances that an individual acquires or adapts during life.|

 |Origin||Prior exposure to the antigen is not required.
 It is present before the first exposure to microbial antigen.||Develops during the lifetime following the antigenic exposure|

 |Activity||Always present||Normally silent but triggers after exposure to pathogens|

 |Diversity||Diversity is limited; It is active only against a limited repertoire of antigens.||Adaptive immunity is more varied and involves specialized immune responses.|

-It reacts with equal potency upon repeated exposure to same pathogen.
+It reacts with equal potency upon repeated exposure to the same pathogen.

-Presence of memory cells triggers a faster and potent response when re-exposed to same pathogens.
+The presence of memory cells triggers a faster and more potent response when re-exposed to the same pathogen.